 Soft, stylish and safe, this colorful DIY cat harness is the cat’s meow!

 Now that spring’s here, your kitty may want to go outside to enjoy the sunshine and feel the new grass under his paws.
-One way to safely allow him to explore the great outdoors is by putting a harness and leash on him and taking him for strolls.
-You can buy harnesses designed to fi t cats, but if you’re feeling creative, you can also make one.
+One way to safely allow him to explore the great outdoors is by investing in the right tools for taking him for strolls.
+You can buy harnesses designed to fit cats, but if you’re feeling creative, you can also make your own cat harness.

 What you’ll need